theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ### Closing

 If you agree with me that you have been in a building with roses everywhere and that the rose is a symbol of love and caring.

-And if you agree that the rose is a symbol of reality. an outward and visible sign of an inward and spiritual grace.
+And if you agree that the rose is an outward and visible symbol of an inward and spiritual grace.

 Then you must agree with me that this Julia Morgan Building is the loveliest building in San Francisco.